 According to the law, a breakdown is recognized where the parties have been separated for at least one year or where the party filing the application proves that their spouse has committed cruelty or adultery.
 In practice, the vast majority of couples rely on the one-year period of separation as the ground for divorce.

-Ontario family law provides for a “no-fault” approach to divorce.
-Therefore, regardless of the reason for divorce, or whether or not the divorce was one person’s “fault,” the parties’ entitlement to property division, custody and/or access to their children and to support is not affected.
+Ontario family law utilizes a “no-fault” approach to divorce.
+Therefore, regardless of the reason for divorce, or whether or not the divorce was one person’s “fault,” the parties’ entitlement to property division, parenting decisions/time, and support is not affected.

-Where there are no complex issues involved (e.g., who will have custody), a divorce application can take several months to finalize.
+Where there are no complex issues involved, a divorce application can take several months to finalize.
 However, the divorce will not be granted until the one-year period of separation has elapsed.
 Where there are more complex issues to be resolved, an experienced family lawyer can help guide you in the process and ensure that your rights are protected.

 How We Help